 Case Descriptions and Comments

-Case Information is gathered through the customer access website access.redhat.com.
+Case information is gathered through the Customer Portal (access.redhat.com).
 The data is protected by Transport Layer Security (TLS) when transmitted to Red Hat.
 It is stored in Salesforce and secured by Salesforce's Enterprise Security measures.
 It is also propagated to our Data Warehouse solution hosted on Amazon's Redshift, again protected by TLS in transit.
 This information may be used internally within Red Hat to improve our products and services.

 Regular Case Attachments